merkol/CS410/README.md

 # CS410

-this is a basic deterministic finite automata (DFA) simulator using java
+this repository includes all class projects about automata theory and regular languages